-Q See Fig. III-2-4-7 (Progress of the Guam Relocation Project)
+Q See Fig. III-2-4-9 (Progress of the Guam Relocation Project [image])

-Return of Land Areas South of Kadena Air base
+6 Return of Land Areas South of Kadena Air base

 The Roadmap stated that following the relocation to the FRF, the return of MCAS Futenma, and the transfer of III MEF personnel to Guam, the remaining facilities and areas on Okinawa will be consolidated, thereby enabling the return of significant land areas south of Kadena Air Base.
 Subsequently, at the "2+2" Meeting in April 2012, it was decided to delink the progress on the FRF from both the relocation of the III MEF personnel from Okinawa to Guam and the resulting land returns south of Kadena.
-In addition, with regard to the land to be returned, it was agreed to conduct consultations focusing on three categories, namely

-(1) land eligible for immediate return; (2) land eligible for return once the relocation of functions is completed; and (3) land eligible for return after the relocation abroad.
+In addition, with regard to the land to be returned, it was agreed to conduct consultations focusing on three categories, namely (1) land eligible for immediate return; (2) land eligible for return after the relocation abroad.